articles

 ________________

-To others, communication doesn’t matter at all.
-One of the main factors why I separated from the singer was his lack of real, kind communication (and behavior) towards me.
+To some, communication doesn’t matter at all.
+One of the main factors why I separated from one man was his lack of real, kind communication (and behavior) towards me.
 Words came out of his mouth, but they had no meaning.

 Listening is also a skill some of us could still practice a little more.
 Sometimes, there’s a huge imbalance in talking and listening between two people, and some men I have had to deal with have gone overboard in practicing excessive talking and forcing me to listen to them, without getting a break from their talking and without asking for consent first.
 These have usually been people who only talk about themselves, their own lives and their own egos and don’t care much about the needs of another person.